ppy/osu-wiki/news/2018-05-06-project-loved-week-of-may-6th.md

 Up next we have a classic chart from the hands of the resident speed demon viking [Staiain](https://osu.ppy.sh/users/86188) and legendary American StepMania player [samurai7694](https://osu.ppy.sh/users/1033229), and it is a hard one.

-Starting out fairly tame, the chart slowly introduces what it's going to be about with short bursts of 250 bpm streams and then a longer 375 BPM stream which is the meat of the chart.
-It's fairly lenient patterning for singlestreams but clocking at whooping 375 BPM and runs of semi-dense jumpstream at 250 BPM for the most part.
+Starting out fairly tame, the chart slowly introduces what it's going to be about with short bursts of 250BPM streams and then a longer 375BPM stream which is the meat of the chart.
+It's fairly lenient patterning for singlestreams but clocking at whooping 375BPM and runs of semi-dense jumpstream at 250BPM for the most part.
 The speed factor is why this chart has been very popular both on SM and osu!mania for a very long time, and as such, I think it deserves its spot in the Loved category!

 [![](/wiki/shared/news/2018-05-06-project-loved-week-of-may-6th/mania/zen-zen-zense.jpg)](https://osu.ppy.sh/community/forums/topics/%TOPIC_ID%)